dineshdhamodharan/Leap_Assesment/README.md

-# Leap_Assesment
-Leap _ Assessment For the Purpose of my interview - this analysis is completely about the A/B testing and  binomial Distribution and baye's theorem
 # Data Science Application Test

 In this test, we would like you to write up an analysis about a mock experiment.
 We aim to measure your current knowledge in Data Cleaning, Exploratory Data Analysis and Drawing Conclusions from observations.